 Pay for Performance Evaluation.
 The second section is the Pay for Performance Evaluation, which includes the charts and the list of peers.
 The quantitative screen details the overall level of concern for each of the three models, and the initial Quantitative Screen displays the overall level of concern.

 Figure 5.
 Pay for Performance Evaluation

-For information purpose, the supplemental EVA performance evaluation for the 2020 season is displayed after the quantitative screen and before the peer group summary.
+For information purpose, the supplemental EVA performance evaluation is displayed after the quantitative screen and before the peer group summary.